juliendenize/eztorch/docs/source/get_started/structure.md

 ### Doc

 In `docs/`, you will find source documentation files about Eztorch such as in this file.
-We aim to make Eztorch accessible by anyone.
+We aim to make Eztorch accessible to anyone.

 ### Eztorch